 Engaging children in regular and on-going gardening practices provides a range of benefits for their development.
 Not only does it give them hands-on access to the natural world and provides learning through all their senses – sight, smell, touch, taste and sound, but gardening also provides positive outcomes for health and well-being, and can support mental health.

 Children who engage in gardening become immersed in a world that does not judge.
 Instead it inspires and motivates, giving them instant responses to their work.
 Gardening helps them to connect to the world around them and in so doing they learn about care and respect for other living things, which helps the development of emotional competence.
-Gardening involves a range of emotions.
+Gardening can evoke a range of emotions.
 For example:

 - Excitement when a seed germinates

 - Disappointment when a seed fails to germinate

 - Happiness when they see that their care and attention has helped the plants to grow and bloom or produce food